SajixInc/Open-CV/README.md

 ## How it works

 - First we are opening an Image, which we have to convert
-- Then, finding boxes using opencv and draw the box with green indication around box, then we capture the bounding values and save them into the variables.
+- Then, finding boxes using opencv and draw the box with green indication around box, then we capture the bounding values x,y,height and width and save them into the variables.
 - Now, cropping the image with bounding values.
+X,Y values for start point and height, width values  for draw the box.
 - send to pyTesseract, That's it and the output value or recognized text are stored at <b>text</b> variable